About Sea Grant

 About the Great Lakes Sea Grant Network

 Lake Superior, Lake Huron, Lake Michigan, Lake Erie, and Lake Ontario, along with their connecting channels, make up North America’s Great Lakes system (also known as the Laurentian Great Lakes).
 The world’s largest freshwater system, the Great Lakes are a tremendous resource shared among eight U.S. states and two Canadian provinces.
-To learn more about the Great Lakes, click here.
-For more about NOAA activities in the Great Lakes region, click here.
+Learn more about the Great Lakes.

 The Great Lakes Sea Grant Network includes the following Sea Grant programs: